Ecatepec de Morelos: Transportation

 In 2016, a new form of public transportation started serving Ecatepec residents: Mexicable, an aerial cable car whose main purpose is to help residents get around faster (as opposed to being a tourist attraction), especially in areas with numerous hills and valleys without adequate bridges and viaducts.
-Mexicable Line 1, the first cable car built in Mexico as a form of public transportation, has a length of almost 5 kilometres (3 miles), 190 cars and it takes about 17 minutes to ride along the entire line.
+Mexicable Line 1, the first cable car built in Mexico as a form of public transportation, has 190 cars traveling a length of almost 5 kilometers (3 miles); it takes about 17 minutes to ride along the entire line.
 Line 1 connects Santa Clara with La Cañada via Hank González station.
 At Hank González station Mexicable Line 2 runs to Indios Verdes, a main hub for bus rapid transit (Metrobús and Mexibús), city bus, pesero minibus, metro, and regional buses.